mikolmogorov/Ragout/docs/USAGE.md

 * The contigs should cover the most fraction of the genome and should not overlap (except ends, see below)
+* One should use *all* contigs/scaffolds output by assembler
 * For the better performance of refinment module, contigs that were connected in a graph used by assembler should overlap on a certain constant value (k-mer or (k-1)-mer usually).
 For the most of assemblers which utilize de Bruijn graphs